pruje/libbash.sh/docs/libbash_gui.md

 -a, --absolute-path  Return absolute path of the directory -t, --title TEXT     Set a title to the dialog
 PATH                 Starting path (current directory by default)
-                     OPTION NOT SUPPORTED ON Windows cscript dialogs
 ```

+**WARNING**: On Windows, starting path is not working with cscript dialogs (but works in console mode).

 #### Exit codes
 - 0: OK